Harish Iyer: Controversies

 Harish catapulted into the spotlight in May 2015 when his mother Padma Iyer placed what may be India's first gay matrimonial advertisement.
-While many top Indian newspapers refused to carry the advertisement, it was finally carried by MidDay.
+While many top Indian newspapers refused to carry the advertisement, it was finally carried by Mid-Day.
 The ad attracted a lot of controversy for mentioning "Iyer preferred" (Iyer being a caste as well as the activist's last name).
 Both Harish and Padma received a lot of flak online and were accused of encouraging caste-based discrimination.
 However, they later clarified that the allegedly objectionable preference was mentioned "in jest" only to show how similar an LGBT matrimonial ad could be to an ad for a heterosexual alliance.